Accessibility and Human Factors in Plotting#

 Seaborn contexts#

-Seaborn provides a convenient way scale both text and plot elements all at once, with the sns.set_context()
+Seaborn has a number of built-in features to aid in generating accessible plots.
+One feature is contexts, which provide a convenient way scale both text and plot elements all at once.
+This is done using the sns.set_context()

 function.
-“Contexts” are different contexts in which you might want to use a plot, such as in a paper versus a slide presentation or conference poster.
+Contexts refer to different situations in which you might want to use a plot, such as in a paper versus a slide presentation or conference poster.

 import seaborn as sns